 aggregation, no input window is needed.

-Whenever you make a query, Lightstep determines the number of output points to display that will make the chart detailed without making it feel crowded or hard to read.
+Whenever you make a query, Cloud Observability determines the number of output points to display that will make the chart detailed without making it feel crowded or hard to read.
 This optimal distance between points is called the output period.
-Lightstep adjusts the output period depending on the the amount of time being displayed on the chart.
+Cloud Observability adjusts the output period depending on the the amount of time being displayed on the chart.
 If you set the time picker to one week, the output period is 2 hours (meaning that the query produces a series of points which are all two hours apart).
 If you change the time picker to one hour, the output period is 30 seconds.

 For example, say you are querying the requests